XiaoMi/mace/docs/installation/using_docker.rst

 Using docker
 =============

-Pull or Build docker image
+Pull or build docker image
 ---------------------------

-MACE provides docker images with necessary dependencies installed and also Dockerfiles for images building, you can pull the existing ones directly or build them from the Dockerfiles.
+MACE provides docker images with dependencies installed and also Dockerfiles for images building, you can pull the existing ones directly or build them from the Dockerfiles.
-In most cases, the ``lite edition`` image can satify developer's basic needs.
+In most cases, the ``lite edition`` image can satisfy developer's basic needs.

 .. note::
     It's highly recommended to pull built images.